angeliflavio/every_politician_list/README.md

 ## EveryPolitician Data

 EveryPolitician is a project to collect and share data, in a consistent, open format that anyone can use.
-Their dataset contains informatio about over 70,000 politicians from 233 countries so far.
+Their dataset contains information about over 70,000 politicians from 233 countries so far.
 Data is freely available for everybody to use.
 Data can be downloaded from their website in two formats:

 * CSV format